 Posts tagged “paper”

 In this episode, we respond to Peter’s question: What do we not put into our archives?
 Here are a few links for stuff we discussed in the video.
-Shoot questions at us here, below the video, or e-mail for the next episode.
-We’ll be on air again in January.
-Watch this space for an announcement.
+Christian’s inspiration for note meta-categories back in the day made him include diary entries.
+Now they’re out.

 Because he didn’t pre-judge the fittingness of new ideas or try to put them in order but just let them flow in, these ideas sometimes came in so fat he couldn’t write them down quickly enough.
 The subject matter, a whole metaphysics, was so enormous the flow had turned into an avalanche.